Japanese clothing: Tokyo street fashion

 Japanese street fashion emerged in the 1990s and differed from traditional fashion in the sense that it was initiated and popularized by the general public, specifically teenagers, rather than by fashion designers.
 Different forms of street fashion have emerged in different Tokyo locales, such as the rorīta in Harajuku, the koakuma ageha of Shibuya or the Gyaru subculture fashion style.

-Lolita fashion became popular in the mid 2000s.
+Lolita fashion became popular in the mid-2000s.
 It is characterized by "a knee length skirt or dress in a bell shape assisted by petticoats, worn with a blouse, knee high socks or stockings and a headdress".
-Different sub-styles of lolita include casual, gothic, and hime ("princess"). is based on a Shibuya club-hostess look, with dark, heavy eyeliner, false eyelashes, and contact lenses that make the eyes appear larger.
-The style is also characterized by lighter hair and sparkly accessories.
-The kogal trend is found in both Shibuya and Harajuku, and is influenced by a "schoolgirl" look, with participants often wearing short skirts, oversized knee-high socks.
-It is also characterized by artificially tanned skin or dark makeup, pale lipstick, and light hair.
+Different sub-styles of lolita include casual, sweet, gothic, black and hime ("princess").
+Kogyaru or kogal is another Japanese street fashion based on a Shibuya club-hostess look.
+Women with this style tan their bodies and faces to a deep brown colour, and will frequently use light lipstick to accentuate the darkness and brownness of their complexion.
+The kogal trend is found in both Shibuya and Harajuku, and is influenced by a "schoolgirl" look, with participants often wearing short skirts, oversized knee-high socks, and sparkling accessories.